pond/dnd/party_ripa/journals/campaign_7/act_2/part_4.md

 **We learn that at least one of the other groups who tried to take the rod was our rivals!
 Their mage wasn't the lich but the others match.**

 Persuasion ADV 27 from Arturo.
 Kycera is convinced, though she's not sure why.
 "I think that they mean well and their hearts are in the right place.
-That still doesn't help us, because we still - we're never going to get Ilwyn to agree.
+That still doesn't help us, because we still - we're never going to get Ilren to agree.
 And Figaro has totally lost his mind!
 He's locked himself in the state room and he's the only one know hows how to disable the safety field around the front of the ship.
 Even if we could get there, we would probably get killed trying to in there.
 And I'm pretty sure Inda is in there" - Penny interjects, "She is in there and she is alive" "- Well we could *try* teleporting in there but it is really risky."

 Penny points out that, rod or not, she is honour-bound to rescue the female Githyanki.
 And of course, we are here to rescue at least Kycera too.